salesforce/sa11y/packages/jest/README.md

 - Each child element in the DOM body will be checked for a11y, results consolidated and failures reported as part of the test
 - Automatic checks can be used as an alternative to adding the `toBeAccessible` API at the end of each test
+- The environment variables can be used to set up parallel builds e.g. in a CI environment without the code changes to `setup()` to opt-in to automatic checks

 ## Caution